Nicholaswogan/photochem_clima_data/xsections/README.md

 I added `metadata.yaml`, which contains citations for all the cross sections.
 I also added `check_consistency.py` which check for consistency between data and metadata.

+## 1/16/24

+- I updated photolysis branching ratios for H2O following JPL-19, and VULCAN
+- Added H2 photolysis.
+- Changed S8 photolysis to create itself (i.e. absorption, but not photolysis)
+- Deleted S8L, because it is not used